heku/Kunet.AsyncInterceptor/README.md

 This library allows you to smoothly connect [Castle.DynamicProxy](https://github.com/castleproject/Core) with your `async/await` code, it provides an abstract `AsyncInterceptor` class, your interceptor inherited from this class can get the ability to intercept method which return value is `Task`, `Task<T>`, `ValueTask` or `ValueTask<T>`.
-You are also able to extend the library to support custom [task-like types](https://github.com/dotnet/roslyn/blob/main/docs/features/task-types.md).

 ```csharp